The Stephen Lawrence Research Centre team

 Staff

-1. Dr Lisa Palmer, Director SLRC
+1. Dr Lisa Palmer, Interim Director

 Pic - Lisa Palmer

-Dr Lisa Amanda Palmer is the Director of the Stephen Lawrence Research Centre at De Montfort University, Leicester.
+Dr Lisa Amanda Palmer is the Interim Director of the Stephen Lawrence Research Centre at De Montfort University, Leicester.
 She was the former Course Director for the Black Studies undergraduate programme and Senior Lecturer in Sociology at Birmingham City University.

 Lisa is a qualified librarian and previously worked for Birmingham Libraries and Archive Services for many years.
 She has a keen interest in working with local archive collections, specifically, the Vanley Burke Archive held at the Library of Birmingham.